 It is a powerfully beautiful sight to step into the forest and see children playing.
-There are children who have dug holes and sit in them, almost subterranean.
+There are children who have dug holes and sit in them covered in mud.
 There are children stretched out on the ground staring into the sky and majestic trees.
-There are children sitting still by a tree or running by as fast as their feet will carry them.
-There are children swinging on ropes.
+There are children sitting still in a tree or running by as fast as their feet will carry them.
 There are children climbing on stumps, dirt piles, or onto the low branches of the trees.
 All of this activity raises an incredibly important question.
 Is my child safe at Magnolia?
 The climbing, running, and zooming risks they seem to be taking are merely pseudo risks that will foster a greater respect for their own abilities and limitations.
 Children may begin their tenure here not being able to do the things mentioned above, but peer apprenticeship and adult encouragement quickly bolsters confidences and bodies are set in motion.
+Children do not generally take risks beyond which they feel comfortable, nor do they like to experience pain or fear.
 The teachers are watching the kids extremely carefully but not obviously.
 The student/teacher ratio is such that we are never more than a few feet away from an intrepid climber or a few inches away from a busy shelter builder.
 And if danger looms, there is always our one rule: Do not hurt yourself or anyone else.

 Additional safety protocols: